graceframework/grace-framework/README.md

 * [Spring Boot Application with Grace Plugins](https://github.com/grace-guides/gs-spring-boot) is an introductory guide that shows you how to use Grace Plugins in your Spring Boot application.
 * [Spring Boot Application with GSP](https://github.com/grace-guides/gs-spring-boot-gsp) is an introductory guide that shows you how to use GSP as view templates in your Spring Boot application.
+* [Spring Boot Application with GORM](https://github.com/grace-guides/gs-spring-boot-gorm) is an introductory guide that shows you how to use GORM in your Spring Boot application.
 * [Build Admin Console with Grace Admin Plugin](https://github.com/grace-guides/gs-admin-console) is an introductory guide that shows you how to use Grace Admin plugin to build flexible, extensible management console in your application.

 License